TheFluffyNebula/GoodDay/task-tracker/readme.txt

 rafce: new component, clg: console.log
 optional: change the language bottom right from JS to JSX
 misc: vs code pets! (get the extension, then click the squirrel icon bot right)

+json server:
+npm i json-server, made a server call in package.json under scripts, npm run server (port 5000), then npm start in new terminal tab